Thursday, November 21, 2024

 The Board has been made aware of these potential training resources as follows:

 The Board does not license business entities and is unable to advise legally about the type of business entity to form.
-A memo written by our former Board attorney and reviewed by the Board in 2022 addresses the types of business entities physical therapists can utilize in providing physical therapy services in North Carolina.
+A memo written by our current Board attorney addresses the types of business entities physical therapists can utilize in providing physical therapy services in North Carolina.
 (Click here for the full memo.)
+See also the April 2024 Newsletter.

 The Board does not approve business names or provide “letters of approval.”